Is This Website Safe or Not?

 3. Double-check URLs

-There is an easy and straightforward way to perform the website safety test by you, like check the URL.
+There is an easy way to perform the website safety test by you, like checking the check the URL.
 Always ensure that where the link will take you before you click on it.
 To know how to verify, place your mouse cursor over the link and check whether the URL is linked or not.